-Lars Stugemo (Swedish, born 1961)
+Lars Stugemo, Chairman

-Lars is CEO and President of HiQ International.
-HiQ is an IT and management consultancy firm, founded in 1995, with Lars as one of the cofounders.
-HiQ is listed on NASDAQ OMX Stockholm.
+Lars is CEO, President and co-founder of HiQ International, an IT and management consultancy firm founded in 1995 and listed on NASDAQ OMX Stockholm.
 Lars has been a member of IVA (Kungliga vetenskapsakademien) and VI since 2013.
-Lars holds a MSc Electronics Engineering from KTH Stockholm.
+He holds an MSc in Electronic Engineering from KTH Stockholm.

-Lars Stugemo holds 26,180 shares in the Company.
+Lars Stugemo holds 28,180 shares in the company